 where Resource Type refers to the value of the parameter of the given Create request primitive.

-NOTE: If resourceType and specializationID are not present in acr(k)_accessControlObjectDetails(m), res_ objdetails(k, m) = res_resourceType(k, m) AND res_specializationID(k, m) AND res_childResource(k,m) = res_childResource(k,m).
+NOTE: If resourceType and specializationType are not present in acr(k)_accessControlObjectDetails(m), res_ objdetails(k, m) = res_resourceType(k, m) AND res_specializationType(k, m) AND res_childResource(k,m) = res_childResource(k,m).

 Thanks to the "Permit-overrides" combining approach, if the access control decision for one access control rule results in res_acr = TRUE, the reference access decision algorithm can stop without evaluating any other applicable access control rules of the current ACP or any other ACPs in the ACP set, and the final access decision is "Permit".